 Learn to understand your financial adviser

-Financial advisers and other finance professionals will some time use financial language that is hard to understand.
+Financial advisers and other finance professionals will sometimes use financial language that is hard to understand.
 This is usually due to them being so used to the language that they forget that their clients sometimes have a hard time understanding the terms they are using.
-Many feel to embarrassed to ask what the language the professional real means and end up making decisions based on less information than they really need to make an informed decision.
+Many feel too embarrassed to ask what the language the professional real means and end up making decisions based on less information than they really need to make an informed decision.
 Some unscrupulous individuals use this tactic to sell financial products such as Warrants, Swaps and CFD:s that are unsuitable for the client they are selling them to.

-With this in mind we have created finance-glossery.com.
+With this in mind, we have created finance-glossery.com.
 A website where you can look up words and see what your financial adviser is trying to tell or not to tell you.
 The website is available for all phones with an internet connection and makes it possible to look up a word while in the office of the financial adviser.
 We do however usually recommend that you ask the adviser to write down all the advice he is giving you.
-That way you can review the information and look up words in your speed and in your own home.
+That way you can review the information and look up words at your speed and in your own home.
 This makes it easier to reflect on what the information means for you.

 We recommend that you try to get to the point where you no longer need our website.
 Where you have learned everything we have to teach you.
 The more you know, the more successful you will become in the finance game.

 Most searched terms

 Below you can read a short explanation of the most searched terms on our website.

 - Binary Options: binary options are a type of high-risk financial instrument used to speculate on future market movement.
 A binary option is tied to an underlying asset such as a stock, an index, a currency pair or a commodity.
 It is the market movements of the underlying financial asset that dictates whether a binary option matures in the money or not.
 A binary option has two possible outcomes.
 You lose your entire investment or you make a large profit.
 Often 80% or more.
 Read more about binary trading.